 Tips for Shopping in Europe

 A good source of inexpensive clothing is at an open-air market.
-Weekly markets in smaller towns and daily in larger usually have an increasing number of vendors for clothing.
-You might be amazed at what you find and prices are usually better than you'll find in the United States.
+Weekly markets in smaller towns and daily in larger cities usually have a good amount of clothing vendors.
+They tend to have unique styles, and prices are usually better than you'll find in the larger malls or chain stores.